fission/fission.io/content/en/blog/virus-scan-minio-fission-kafka-clamav/index.md

 This walkthrough will show you how to build a pipeline in order to scan your MiniIO files using asynchronous triggers.
-When a new file will be pushed in our MinIO buckets (1) a new notification will be send to the Kafka
+When a new file will be pushed in our MinIO buckets (1) a new notification will be sent to the Kafka
-(2) and the trigger will start the function
+(2) the trigger will start the function
 (3), scanning the file for viruses
 (4).
 Process of scanning files